Since January of 2015, Rob Manfred’s name has been printed on every baseball that’s appeared inside the 30 major league ballparks.

-It’s clear, talking to Rob Manfred, that he has ideas for the sport that are often unexpected for a casual fan to hear, but that he also doesn’t want to change the traditional aspects of the game.
+Clearly, Manfred has ideas for the sport that are often unexpected for a casual fan to hear, but it’s also apparent that he doesn’t want to change the traditional aspects of the game.
 Fans won’t see a clock in the sport instead of a count of nine innings, but there may be other, smaller, alterations made.

 And the commissioner of Major League Baseball is confident that fans will warm up to any changes they may see.

 “I do think most of the changes – the catcher rule, the second base rule, the mound visit rule, you go back and look when they were put in, people were all worked up, and it just doesn’t change the game.”

 Baseball may be looking a little different lately, but Manfred seemed to stress that although there may be change, the game featured in the legendary matches of yesterday will still be the game played in the exciting duels of tomorrow.